Matt Vierling Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.06 team ERA that ranks 13th across all league pitching staffs.
+- The Yankees have the 13th-ranked team ERA among all league pitching staffs (4.04).

-- Severino (3-8) gets the starting nod for the Yankees in his 16th start of the season.
-He has a 7.26 ERA in 74 1/3 innings pitched, with 63 strikeouts.
+- Yankees pitchers combine to allow 164 total home runs at a rate of 1.3 per game (to rank 20th in the league).

-- His most recent appearance was on Wednesday against the Washington Nationals, when the right-hander went 6 2/3 scoreless innings while allowing just one hit.
+- The Yankees will send King (3-5) to the mound to make his third start of the season.

-- The 29-year-old has amassed a 7.26 ERA and 7.6 strikeouts per nine innings across 16 games this season, while allowing a batting average of .309 to opposing hitters.
+- The right-hander last appeared on Thursday against the Washington Nationals, when he threw 2 2/3 innings, allowing no earned runs while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.